 NOTE: it is difficult to get a full-time teaching position at that level with a master's degree for two main reasons: (a) community colleges prioritize hiring History PhDs, and (b) most community college teaching positions are hired on a part-time basis.

 What are the deadline dates to apply to the program?

-The deadline dates for our program are: March 1st for fall admission and November 1st for spring admission.
-Please note that international students have a Spring Admission deadline of October 1st.
+The deadline dates for our program are: March 1st for fall admission and October 31st for spring admission.

 Do I need to send transcripts to the History Department?